 Steve Mazurak, former Roughrider receiver, CFL Players Association Executive Director and Vice President, SALES and Corporate Sponsorships with the Saskatchewan Roughrider Football Club.

-Steve Mazurak was hired in January of 2005 by his friend and former teammate Jim Hopson (Roughrider CEO) to lead the team’s marketing, sales and community relations divisions.
-During his tenure with the Riders his portfolio included; brand marketing, all revenue streams including merchandise sales, ticketing and corporate partnerships and gameday operations.
-His career highlights include negotiating the naming rights to ‘Mosaic Stadium’ (formerly Taylor Field) and the stadiums first ever jumbo videoboard, the ‘SaskTel Maxtron’.
+Steve was hired in January of 2005 by his friend and former teammate Jim Hopson, Roughrider CEO.
+As Senior Vice President his portfolio included; marketing, all revenue streams (merchandise, ticketing, corporate partnerships) and gameday operations.
+Business highlights include, negotiating the naming rights to ‘Mosaic Stadium’ (formerly Taylor Field) and the stadiums first ever jumbo videoboard, the ‘SaskTel Maxtron’.
 His leadership carried through the Roughriders 100th birthday celebration in 2010 with huge successes both on and off the field including record-breaking game attendance and over $10 million dollars in merchandise sales.
-As a result, the team created a Centennial Legacy fund to contribute over $1.6 million back to Saskatchewan communities.
-However, it was his role in corporate sponsorships which culminated in huge successes during the New Mosaic Stadium capital ‘build’ campaign where his team generated over $100 million in long term commitments helping secure the team’s financial stability for years to come.
+Corporate sponsorships culminated with huge successes during the New Mosaic Stadium capital ‘build’ campaign where his team generated over $100 million in long term commitments.

 Steve, a native of Regina, and his wife Heather have four children (Lee, Jaclyn, Andrew and Nicholas) and eight grandchildren.